Frostbits-Solutions/arcpay-docs/docs/sdk/api-keys.md

 ---

 Arcpay requires API keys for SDK integration and interaction with the Arcpay backend.
-Each API key must be associated with a specified origin to prevent unauthorized access.
+Each API key must be associated with a specified origin to limit unwanted use.
+Primary listings can only be made with both the API Key and registered addresses.
+This key is fully publishable and allows for the creation of secondary listings.

 ### Generate New API Key